php-webdriver/php-webdriver/README.md

 $driver = RemoteWebDriver::create($serverUrl, $desiredCapabilities);
 ```

-Capabilities can also be used to [📙 configure proxy server](https://github.com/php-webdriver/php-webdriver/wiki/HowTo-Work-with-proxy) which the browser should use.
+Capabilities can also be used to [📙 configure a proxy server](https://github.com/php-webdriver/php-webdriver/wiki/HowTo-Work-with-proxy) which the browser should use.
 To configure Chrome capabilities, you may use [📙 ChromeOptions](https://github.com/php-webdriver/php-webdriver/wiki/Chrome#chromeoptions).

 * See [legacy JsonWire protocol](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities) documentation or [W3C WebDriver specification](https://w3c.github.io/webdriver/#capabilities) for more details.